Richard A. Compton

-Richard A. Compton (July 9, 1926 – 1993) of Ithaca, New York was an American educator, hotelman and expert in the facilities management within resort and entertainment industry.
+Richard Arnold Compton (July 9, 1926 – December 19, 1992) of Ithaca, New York was an American educator, hotelman and expert in the facilities management within resort and entertainment industry.
 Trained as an engineer and not as a hospitality service provider, Compton was among the first to organize the emerging study of hotel management along the same rigorous research criteria applied to other academic disciplines.

 Expertise

 Taking his engineering Bachelor of Science in mechanical engineering at Cornell University in 1948, Richard “Dick” Compton served as a Professor of Hotel Administration at Cornell University's School of Hotel Management.
 Significant in Compton's trend of more extensive research into the practices of the hospitality industry were two of his works, Wall Surfaces: A Research Report on Minimum Requirements (1965) and Carpets Woven of Wool and Stainless Steel (1967).
 In the late 1960s, Compton's professionalization of hotel management research led to support for the application of new technologies to internal management controls of the hospitality sector of the economy.